jw-lin/cbeam/docs_source/fib.rst

     # cladding will just be a bigger core
     rect_clad = waveguide.BoxPipe(nclad,"clad",xw_clad,3*yw_core)

-To make sure the generated meshes are refined enough, we'll also set target mesh sizes inside the core and cladding, then create the ``Waveguide``.
+We'll also set target mesh sizes inside the core and cladding, then create the ``Waveguide``.

 .. plot::
     :context: